gicentre/elm-vegalite/docs/changeNotes.md

 - `leStrExpr` / `lecoStrExpr` for providing expressions that evaluate to string legend properties or configuration (VL5.0).

+- `maBooExpr` for providing expressions that evaluate to Boolean mark properties (VL5.0).

+- `maNumExpr` for providing expressions that evaluate to numeric mark properties (VL5.0).

+- `maNumsExpr` for providing expressions that evaluate to a list of numeric mark (dash) properties (VL5.0).

+- `maStrExpr` for providing expressions that evaluate to string mark properties (VL5.0).

+- `paNumExpr` for providing expressions that evaluate to numeric padding properties (VL5.0).

-- `prNumExpr` for providing expressions that evaluate to numeric projection properties (VL5.0)
+- `prNumExpr` for providing expressions that evaluate to numeric projection properties (VL5.0).

+- `raNumExpr` for providing expressions that evaluate to numeric scale range properties (VL5.0).

+- `scBooExpr` / `sacoBooExpr` for providing expressions that evaluate to Boolean scale properties or configuration (VL5.0).

+- `scNumExpr` / `sacoNumExpr` for providing expressions that evaluate to numeric scale properties or configuration (VL5.0).

 - `tiNumExpr` / `ticoNumExpr` for providing expressions that evaluate to numeric title properties or configuration (VL5.0).

 - `tiStrExpr` / `ticoStrExpr` for providing expressions that evaluate to string title properties or configuration (VL5.0).

-- `vicoBooExpr` for providing expressions that evaluate to a Boolean view background configuration (VL5.0).

 - `vbNumExpr` / `vicoNumExpr` for providing expressions that evaluate to numeric view background properties or configuration (VL5.0).